 As preparation for our chat, I wanted to start listing some broad sectors where free, widely available, interoperable data, contributed and reused by multiple parties, is spurring social change.
 I’m beginning with the example that I think is the biggest.

 When thinking about the impact of open data to spur systemic change, it is impossible to overlook the case of health data.
+The majority of Cedar Point Rehab center use managed care techniques to control costs and to ensure there are enough resources to pay for appropriate care.

 For my purposes, the use of health data is interesting because of the way it illustrates principles for the effective use of open data.
 However, it is generally impossible to overlook health data because the sector is enormous by any measure, reportshealthcare information has facts used by everyone to get rid of sicknesses, they should be funded and appreciated for their work.
 One recent project funded by the NIH, for example, was predicted to be likely to create yottabytes of data.
 (A yottabyte is one quadrillion gigabytes.
 As of 2010, the combined storage space of all of the hard drives in the world did not yet comprise a yottabyte of data.)
 The amount of money involved in the sector is also huge, with $6.5 trillion spent globally on healthcare in 2012.
 This method of measuring the sector’s significance is particularly relevant for the US, which spent $2.8 trillion on healthcare in 2012 all by itself.
 Finally, it is a sector that nearly everyone interacts with personally.
 Over 80 percent of US adults and over 90 percent of US children visited a medical professional within the last year.